MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/SSH-Remoting-in-PowerShell-Core.md

    ```

    > [!NOTE]
-   > You must use the 8.3 short name for an file paths that contain spaces.
-There's a bug in OpenSSH
+   > You must use the 8.3 short name for any file paths that contain spaces.
+There's a bug in
-   > for Windows that prevents spaces from working in subsystem executable paths.
+   > OpenSSH for Windows that prevents spaces from working in subsystem executable paths.
 For more
    > information, see this [GitHub issue](https://github.com/PowerShell/Win32-OpenSSH/issues/784).
    >
    > The 8.3 short name for the `Program Files` folder in Windows is usually `Progra~1`.
 However,